pytorch/tutorials/intermediate_source/tiatoolbox_tutorial.rst

 hundreds or even thousands of WSIs in a single study (larger studies produce better results)!

-Conventional image processing pipelines are not be suitable for WSI processing so we need better tools.
-This where `TIAToolbox <https://github.com/TissueImageAnalytics/tiatoolbox>`__ can help as it brings a set of useful tools to import and process tissue slides in a fast and computationally efficient manner.
+Conventional image processing pipelines are not suitable for WSI processing so we need better tools.
+This is where `TIAToolbox <https://github.com/TissueImageAnalytics/tiatoolbox>`__ can help as it brings a set of useful tools to import and process tissue slides in a fast and computationally efficient manner.
 Typically, WSIs